ElijahTyler/Template-pedia/README.md

 Open Terminal in the project directory and type `python main.py`.
 This will open an automated Firefox window that will scrape your given webpage for all listings of your chosen element.
 Then, a TemplateListing object is created for each listing it finds.
 Lastly, `listings.json` will be created, a dictionary of all listings found.

 TemplateData.py is used to create a .csv file with all of your listings.
-To do so, open Python in your terminal with `/bin/python3` and run the following commands:
+To do so, open Python in your terminal and run the following commands:

 ```python
 from TemplateData import TemplateData